rusefi/rusefi_documentation/All-Supported-Triggers.md

 See also [Trigger](Trigger)

-To change your trigger settings, open TunerStudio, Engine->Trigger Configuration
+To change your trigger settings, open TunerStudio, Engine->Trigger Configuration.

+# Norman Note

+Cam always goes before crank.
+For shapes with two wheels, left wheel is top in tuner studio.
+Also order of channels on engine sniffer should match order of channels on the bottom part of corresponding image.

 [Universal](#universal)